 Hemsley’s portrayal of George Jefferson is surely drawn from the broad experiences of his life and art.
-The Philadelphia-born, Hemsley was a high school dropout, factory worker, Air Force veteran and US postman, who went to acting school at night.
-He studied with the with the legendary playwright/director Lloyd Richards’ Negro Ensemble Company, a New York City proving ground that also spawned John Amos, Antonio Fargas, and Samuel L. Jackson.
-He worked in Vinnette Carroll’s Urban Arts Company in a number of productions including, The Witch, The Lottery , and Sorry I Can’t Cope.
-Hemsley’s role of Gitlow in the Broadway play, Purlie, caught the attention of Norman Lear and the rest was history.
+The Philadelphia-born Hemsley was a high school dropout, a factory worker, an Air Force veteran and a U.S. postman who went to acting school at night.
+He studied with the legendary playwright/director Lloyd Richards’ Negro Ensemble Company, a New York City proving ground that also spawned John Amos, Antonio Fargas and Samuel L. Jackson.
+He worked in Vinnette Carroll’s Urban Arts Company in a number of productions including The Witch, The Lottery and Sorry, I Can’t Cope.
+Hemsley’s role of Gitlow in the Broadway play Purlie caught the attention of Norman Lear, and the rest was history.

 The late actor also shined in a number of roles after his George Jefferson years.
-He most notably was cast as Deacon Earnest Frye, the straight-laced, supercapitalistic Philly church man on Amen with the daddy’s little girl daughter Thelma (Anna Maria Horsford ) who pined for suave Reverend Rueben Gregory (Clifton Davis).
-Helmsely sat at, well, the helm of this talented cast of both young and veteran Black actors and illuminated something which had yet to be explored on mainstream television: the Black church experience.
+He most notably was cast as Deacon Earnest Frye, the straight-laced, supercapitalistic Philly churchman on Amen with the Daddy’s little girl daughter Thelma (Anna Maria Horsford ) who pined for suave Rev. Reuben Gregory (Clifton Davis).
+Hemsley sat at, well, the helm of this talented cast of both young and veteran Black actors and illuminated something that had yet to be explored on mainstream television: the Black church experience.

-As we mark Sherman Helmsley’s passing at the age of seventy four on July 24, 2012, it’s hard not to quip that he’s doing that famous George Jefferson walk to the most glorious “dee-luxe apartment in the sky.”
+As we mark Sherman Hemsley’s passing at the age of 74 on July 24, 2012, it’s hard not to quip that he’s doing that famous George Jefferson walk to the most glorious “dee-luxe apartment in the sky.”
 Here’s to hoping he’ll rest comfortably there after a life well-lived.